amulyagupta1278/Spam-Not-Spam-Mail-Detection-Bag-of-Words-Machine-Learning-Assignment/README.md

 # Machine-Learning_Assignment:
-In pursuing the course of Machine Learning we were given an assignment to create a multilabel classifiers.

 Build a Machine Learning model which will automatically label your emails as per the labels defined by you.
 You must be familiar with the labelling feature of Gmail.
 You have to manually